wrench-project/wrench/doc/wrench_101.md

 so on at all level of the service class hierarchy.
 The API documentation for these property class explains what each property means, what possible values are, and what default values are.
 Some properties correspond to rather low-level simulation details.
-For instance, the `wrench::ServiceProperty` class defines a `wrench::ServiceProperty:STOP_DAEMON_MESSAGE_PAYLOAD` property which can be used to customize the size, in bytes, of the control message sent to the daemon that's the entry point to the service to tell it to terminate.
+For instance, the `wrench::ServiceProperty` class defines a `wrench::ServiceProperty::STOP_DAEMON_MESSAGE_PAYLOAD` property which can be used to customize the size, in bytes, of the control message sent to the daemon that's the entry point to the service to tell it to terminate.
 Other properties have more to do with what the service can or should do when in operation.
-For instance, the `wrench::BatchSchedulingServiceProperty` class defines a `wrench::BatchSchedulingServiceProperty::BATCH_SCHEDULING_ALGORITHM` which specifies what scheduling algorithm a batch service should for prioritizing jobs.
+For instance, the `wrench::BatchServiceProperty` class defines a `wrench::BatchServiceProperty::BATCH_SCHEDULING_ALGORITHM` which specifies what scheduling algorithm a batch service should for prioritizing jobs.
 All property classes inherit from the `wrench::ServiceProperty` class, and you an explore that hierarchy to discover all possible (and there are many) service customization opportunities.